fcharlie/Kismet/ReadMe.md

 Your can select system menu, click Theme, change your Panel Color, or modify Kismet.exe.ini, change Content color, and set your title

-Your can fill include content and panel use one color
+You can use a color that fills the entire window

 ![onecolor](./docs/images/onecolor.png)